 [1.
-The Council shall [commence at its next meeting considerations of] the reports, recommendations [and the terms and conditions of provided by] the Commission, [Alt.
+The Council shall [commence at its next meeting considerations of] the reports and recommendations of the Commission, [Alt.
 1 relating to approval of Plans of Work in accordance with paragraph 11 of Section 3 of the Annex to the Agreement, after due consideration, and within 60 Days unless the Council decides to provide for a longer period, the Council shall approve or disapprove the Plan of Work] [Alt.
 2 and shall take decisions on approval or disapproval of the Plan of Work in accordance with paragraph 11 of Section 3 of the Annex to the Agreement].]